sqlballs/mSQLg2c/README.md

 This README.MD file explains how the workshop is laid out, what you will learn, and the technologies you will use in this solution.

-(You can view all of the [source files for this workshop on this GitHub site, along with other workshops as well.
-Open this link in a new tab to find out more.](https://github.com/microsoft/sqlworkshops-sqlg2c))

 <p style="border-bottom: 1px solid lightgrey;"></p>

 <h3><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/checkmark.png?raw=true"> Learning Objectives</h3>